Projection hypothesis in the setting for the quantum Jarzynski equality: Experimental Platform

-\section{{{Experimental platform}}}
+\section{Experimental Platform}

-{{In this appendix, we clarify the experimental platform for the quantum thermodynamic scheme proposed in Sec.
-4. A model of the proposed scheme is shown in Fig. 2.}}
+In this appendix, we clarify the experimental platform for realizing the four systems which appear in the quantum thermodynamic scheme proposed in Sec.
+4. A model of the quantum measurement steps in the proposed scheme is shown in Fig. C.1.

-{{In Fig. 2, $S_0$ and $\psi$ are quantum mechanical measured and event-reading systems, respectively.}}
+In Fig. C.1, $S_0$ and $\psi$ are quantum mechanical measured and event-reading systems, respectively.
+In the context of quantum measurement theory \cite{dEspagnat}, they are distinguished from each other.
+See also remark (E).

-{{A macroscopic apparatus $A^\prime$ is the separation apparatus (i.e., a macroscopic detector) in the non-selective measurement.
-The meaning of the {\it separation apparatus} is that it performs the non-selective measurement in the composite measured system $S$ in the presence of the orbital superselection rule of this apparatus by separating the superselection sectors of system $S$, but the quantum state of the separation apparatus cannot record the non-selective measurement results \cite{JSTAT1,Araki}.}}
+A macroscopic apparatus $A^\prime$ is the separation apparatus (i.e., a macroscopic detector: see Refs. \cite{Araki1,NM1,NM2} for examples of macroscopic detectors) in the non-selective measurement.
+The meaning of the {\it separation apparatus} is that it performs the non-selective measurement in the composite measured system $S$ in the presence of the orbital superselection rule of this apparatus by separating the superselection sectors of system $S$, but the quantum state of the separation apparatus cannot record the non-selective measurement results \cite{JSTAT1,Araki1,Araki2}.

-{{In the context of quantum measurement theory, the novel element in the four systems is system $A$.
+In the context of quantum measurement theory, the novel element in the four systems is system $A$.
 It is a macroscopic BEC {\it in quantum field theory}, which breaks the spatial translational symmetry spontaneously, in the presence of the orbital superselection rule.
-As such the BEC, the photon condensate in the superradiant quantum phase transition (SQPT) (i.e., the spontaneous creation of a non-zero and static classical electromagnetic field at a thermal equilibrium) in cavity quantum electrodynamics (QED) is a desirable system \cite{EPL}.}}
+As such the BEC, the photon condensate in the equilibrium superradiant phase transition (SPT) (i.e., the spontaneous creation of non-zero and static classical electromagnetic field and electromagnetic polarization at a thermal equilibrium) in cavity quantum electrodynamics (QED), where we treat the cavity wall (i.e., the boundary condition) as part of this system, is a desirable system \cite{EPL}.